- When was Big Sur released?

 Click on the apple icon and press Restart

 Toggle through the snapshots with the arrows until you find an appropriate date before updating to the latest OS version.
 Then click RESTORE

 From the options that appear, select the one labeled Restore From Time Machine Backup and then select Continue.

 5. The next screen will ask you to once again click on the Continue button- do it.

 Now, select the backup drive as your Restore Source.

-On the next screen, you will see all available backups – select the latest one that’s been made prior to updating your Mac to Catalina.
+On the next screen, you will see all available backups – select the latest one that’s been made prior to updating your Mac.